MattAgostini/ECE1776_Combining_RBF_Networks_with_DNNs/README.md

 3. Run eval_adversarial

-This will run an FGSM attack on an input network
+This will run an FGSM attack on an input network.

 Usage: eval_adversarial input_model [--cnn] [--rbf]